-Torii gates found on the sea or by lakes, such as those at Itsukushima Shrine and Hakone Shrine, are mysterious.
-It even exists in Okayama Prefecture!
-We will introduce you to Ryusenji Temple in Kita Ward , Okayama City .
+Torii gates found at sea or lakes, such as those at Itsukushima Island Shrine and Hakone Shrine, are mysterious.
+It even exists in Okayama Prefecture !
+We'll introduce you to Ryusenji Temple, located in Kita Ward, Okayama City .

-Ryusenji Temple, located in Shimoashimori, Kita- Kita Ward , Okayama Prefecture, is said to have been built by Hoon Daishi, who underwent mountain asceticism during the Nara period.
-It has also been a place of folk worship of the water god and Inari since ancient times.
-The current buildings, including the temple, and stone walls were constructed in the early Meiji period.
+Ryusenji Temple, located in Shimoashimori, Kita-ku , Okayama Prefecture Kita Ward, is said to have been built by Hoon Daishi, who underwent mountain asceticism during the Nara period.
+It has also long been a place of folk worship for the water god and Inari.
+The current buildings, including the temple, and Ishigaki were constructed in the early Meiji period.

-Hydrangeas add color to the moist, rainy scenery, including the temple office, the pine trees, and the slope near the parking lot, which offers a panoramic view of the worship hall.
+Hydrangeas add color to the moist, rainy scenery, including the temple office, pine trees, and the Saka near the parking lot, which offers a panoramic view of the worship hall.

 The large lake and the vermilion torii gate standing there are like something out of a Japanese folk tale!
-It is very rare to find a lake so large that it takes nearly 40 minutes to walk around it within the grounds of a temple.
+It's very rare to find a lake so large that it takes nearly 40 minutes to walk around it within the grounds of a temple.

 The scenery spreads out before you, making you feel as if you have entered another world.

-The torii gate may look small in the previous photo, but that's because it's next to a large pond.
-When you compare it to the people in the photo, you'll see that it's actually this big!
+The torii gate may look small in the photo above, but that's because it's set against a large pond.
+When you compare it to the people, you'll see that it's actually huge!

-The beautiful song of the Japanese bush warbler echoes off the mountains, making it even more resonant.
-The calm lake surface ripples slightly, and many swallows occasionally skim the surface to catch food.
-The water is very clear and beautiful, and small fish and something like shrimp are swimming in the pond.
+The beautiful song of the Japanese bush warbler echoes even more off the mountains.
+The calm lake surface ripples slightly, and many swallows occasionally skim the surface to feed.
+The water is very clear and beautiful, and small fish and something that looks like shrimp are swimming in the pond.

 A vast lake called "Ryuo Pond"